Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Parafit global fit values for this intra-clade cophylogeny (ParaFitGlobal = 2.738317 , p-value = 0.509) shows little significance.
 The species with more competition links with other species are *Lycaea pulex* and *Brachyscelus crusculum*.
 By mapping the number of hosts shared with other amphipods (reconstructed internally using Brownian motion) onto the hyperiid amphipod phylogeny (Figure 18), we observe a striking resemblance to Figure 13 on host specificity.

 ![F18](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/competition.png)
 Figure 18.
-Hyperiid mphipod phylogeny showing a Brownian motion reconstruction of host sharing with other amphipod species (blue - most competition, red - least competition).
+Hyperiid amphipod phylogeny showing a Brownian motion reconstruction of host sharing with other amphipod species (blue - most competition, red - least competition).

 ## Discussion